Definitions of Terms

 Example of Ink resources

-Media - the stock or substrate that is used for the jobs printed at your printshop.
-This can include envelopes, substrates for banners or posters, or paper.
+Paper - the stock or substrate that is used for the jobs printed at your printshop.
+This can include envelopes, substrates for banners or posters, and envelopes.

 Component - the different forms a job take (paper or otherwise) as it moves through a workflow.
 This may include things such as unprinted press sheets, printed press sheets, trimmed press sheets, and more.